ishan-marikar/infinite-fun-space/tmux/tmux.md

 tmux sessions.

+### Install the configuration file from this folder

+To install [the .tmux.conf file from this folder](tmux.conf), run this command in a shell:

+    $ wget 'https://raw.github.com/seanh/content-addressable/master/tmux/tmux.conf' -O ~/.tmux.conf

 ### Reload your tmux.conf while tmux is running

 If you've changed your `.tmux.conf` file, you can reload it without leaving